dahimbis/sponsorship-agent/README.md

    - Busy executive tone

 2. **Evaluation Agent**
-   - Compares drafts against sponsor targeting criteria
+   - Compares drafts against sponsor targeting criteria, such as the type of sponsor.
    - Selects the draft that best matches the sponsor’s profile

 3. **Formatting Agent**
-   - Converts the chosen draft into a clean HTML email
+   - Converts the selected draft into a clean HTML email

 4. **Sending Agent**
    - Sends the finalized HTML email to the sponsor list